|Title:||Head Cross Country Coach|

 The University of Michigan graduate was a state champion in the mile as a high school runner at South Christian.
 He competed in the cross country, indoor track and outdoor track seasons as a scholarship runner at Michigan.
 As a senior he was the Big Ten and NCAA I steeplechase champion, the event which propelled him to the 1984 Olympics and a bronze medal.
 Diemer finished fourth in the steeplechase at the 1987 World Championships and qualified for the U.S. Olympic team in 1988 and 1992, but did not medal at either Olympics.
 In 1989 he won the Glen Cunningham Award, presented annually to the top distance runner in the U.S.

-In 1992, he captained the U.S. Olympic Track and Field Team.
+1992, he captained the U.S. Olympic Track and Field Team.
+Diemer

-Diemer was the gold medallist in the steeplechase at the 1990
+was the gold medallist in the steeplechase at the 1990 Goodwill

-Goodwill Games and won the silver medal in the steeplechase in the
+Games and won the silver medal in the steeplechase in the 1995 Pan

-1995 Pan American games in Argentina.
-Diemer also won the silver
+American games in Argentina.
+Diemer also won the silver medal at

-medal at the U.S. Olympic Festival in 1995 in Colorado Springs,
+the U.S. Olympic Festival in 1995 in Colorado Springs, Colorado.

-Colorado.
-Diemer continues to organize and compete in a number of
+Diemer continues to organize and compete in a number of road races

-road races in the West Michigan area and competed at the 1996 U.S.
+in the West Michigan area and competed at the 1996 U.S. Olympic

-While at Calvin, Diemer has led the Calvin men's cross country team to 26 MIAA titles, 22 Great Lakes Regional crowns, 11 top-four national finishes, four national runner-up berths and four national titles.
-With 26 league titles under his leadership, Diemer is the winningest coach in MIAA men's cross country history.
-Diemer has also led the Calvin women's cross country teams to six MIAA titles, five Great Lakes Regional crowns and four top-four national finishes.
-With a total of 32 combined MIAA titles under his watch, Diemer is ranked second on the all-time MIAA coaches list for championships won.
+While at Calvin, Diemer has led the Calvin men's cross country team to 27 MIAA titles, 22 Great Lakes Regional crowns, 11 top-four national finishes, four national runner-up berths and four national titles.
+With 27 league titles under his leadership, Diemer is the winningest coach in MIAA men's cross country history.
+Diemer has also led the Calvin women's cross country teams to seven MIAA titles, six Great Lakes Regional crowns and four top-four national finishes.
+With a total of 34 combined MIAA titles under his watch, Diemer is ranked second on the all-time MIAA coaches list for championships won.

-Calvin's teams have also excelled in the classrom during Diemer's tenure, earning team All-Academic honors from the College Cross Country Coaches Association of Amercia for the last 18 of the last 19 years.
+Calvin's teams have also excelled in the classrom during Diemer's tenure, earning team All-Academic honors from the College Cross Country Coaches Association of America for the 19 of the last 20 years.
 In addition, Diemer has coached 19 CoSIDA Academic All-Americans.

 Diemer and his wife, Kerri, have four childen: Kelsey, Kaitlin, McKenzie and Matthew.